programminghistorian/jekyll/lessons/from-html-to-list-of-words-1.md

 -   *obo-t17800628-33.html*

-If you do not have these files, you can download a [zip file from the previous lesson here.][]
+If you do not have these files, you can download programming-historian-2, the ([zip][]) file from the previous lesson here.

 Devising an Algorithm
 ---------------------